 123 Reg offers hundreds of domain extensions to suit any purpose, from traditional “.com” to more inventive options.
 With some of the UK’s most affordable domains, it’s easy to find the perfect name for your online venture.

-#6 Get custom domain email
+#6 Get a custom domain email address

 Getting a custom email address is an important step when starting a new business.
 A professional email is one that uses your domain name after the @ symbol, like you@yourbusiness.co.uk.